isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 Travellers who fail to produce the required documentary proof of having taken the COVID-19 test within the stipulated time before arrival in Singapore may be denied boarding or turned away.

-In general, travellers who are required to take a COVID-19 test must do so <u>within 48 hours before departure to Singapore</u>.
-For passengers on <b>direct flights</b> to Singapore, the <u>48 hours</u> will be counted from the scheduled departure day of the flight to Singapore.
-For example, if the flight is scheduled to depart on 28 May 2021, the COVID-19 PCR test must be taken no earlier than 26 May 2021.
+In general, travellers who are required to take a COVID-19 test must do so <u>within 2 days before departure to Singapore</u>.
+For passengers on <b>direct flights</b> to Singapore, the <u>2 days</u> will be counted from the scheduled departure day of the flight to Singapore.
+For example, if the flight is scheduled to depart on 28 May 2021, the COVID-19 test must be taken no earlier than 26 May 2021.

+If the PDT is taken on <b>1 November 2021</b>, it will be valid for departures (for air/sea checkpoints) or arrivals (for land checkpoints) <b>up to 3 November 2021, 2359 hours</b>.

-For passengers who are taking a <b>connecting flight</b> to Singapore, the <u>48 hours</u> will be counted from the scheduled departure of his flight from his first embarkation point of his journey to Singapore.
-For example, if the passenger’s flight itinerary is LAX-NRT-SIN, the COVID-19 PCR test must be taken within <u>48 hours</u> before the scheduled departure of his flight from LAX.
+For passengers who are taking a <b>connecting flight</b> to Singapore, the <u>2 days</u> will be counted from the scheduled departure of his flight from his first embarkation point of his journey to Singapore.
+For example, if the passenger’s flight itinerary is LAX-NRT-SIN, the COVID-19 test must be taken within <u>2 days</u> before the scheduled departure of his flight from LAX.

 #### 2. I am transiting via Singapore.
 Do I still need to have a valid negative COVID-19 test result?